 The button in the center of the left-hand switch changes CD's on the 6-Disc in-dash CD changer radio.
-This button does not function for all other radios.
+This 4 button does not function for all other radios.

-CD/DVD DISC MAINTENANCE
+CD/DVD MAINTENANCE

-To keep the CD/DVD discs in good condition, take the following precautions:
+To keep a CD/DVD in good condition, take the following precautions:

 - 1. Handle the disc by its edge; avoid touching the surface. - 2.
-If the disc is stained, clean the surface with a soft cloth, wiping from center to edge. - 3.
-Do not apply paper, paper CD labels, or tape to the disc; avoid scratching the disc. - 4.
-Do not use solvents such as benzine, thinner, cleaners, or antistatic sprays. - 5.
+If the disc is stained, clean the surface with a soft cloth. wiping from center to edge.

+- 3. Do not apply paper or tape to the disc; avoid scratching the disc. - 4.
+Do not use solvents such as benzene, thinner, cleaners, or antistatic sprays. - 5.
 Store the disc in its case after playing. - 6.
 Do not expose the disc to direct sunlight. - 7.
-Do not store the disc where temperatures may become too high. - 8.
-Do not play discs that are small in size or have irregular shapes.
+Do not store the disc where temperatures may become too high.